2004-2008 Ford F-150 SuperCrew

 You'll have no problem fitting accessory items like satellite radio tuners, iPod adapters, navigation modules, or even small amps back behind your new stereo.
 Remove a couple of trim pieces, and you'll have all the access you need for the installation.
 You'll lose the factory Video Entertainment feature if you replace the Ford radio.

 Tools needed: 7mm socket wrench, panel tool

 Two companies (PAC and Axxess) make adapters that allow you to connect your Ford steering wheel audio controls to a new car stereo.
 The F-150 uses a single wire to send commands to the factory radio, so you can install either adapter without much trouble.

-The Ford's front door panel (Crutchfield Research Photo)
+The Ford's front door panel is reasonably simple to work with (Crutchfield Research Photo)